Comprehensive Guide to Index Management in Magento 2

 3. and Indexer.

-What is dictionary?
+What is a dictionary?

 This is all the original data entered into your system.
-In order to simplify the maintenance, these dictionaries are normalized, which means they are restructured to cut data redundancy and better data integrity.
+In order to simplify the maintenance, these dictionaries are normalized, which means they are restructured to cut data redundancy and ensure better data integrity.

-What is index?
+What is an index?

-What is indexer?
+What is an indexer?

 When you understand why you need indexers and know the indexing terminology, it’s time for little coding.
 So, the next part we have dedicated to the creation of a Magento 2 custom indexer.